Am I At An Ideal Weight for a Tummy Tuck or Liposuction?

 Drinking water is mandatory for weight loss.

-Fibre-rich foods such as avocados, pears, berries, coconuts, figs, artichokes, peas, okra, squash and even eggplant may help slow the movement of food through your stomach and small bowel, resulting in a prolonged feeling of fullness and less hunger cravings.
+Fibre-rich foods such as avocados, pears, berries, coconuts, figs, artichokes, peas, okra, squash and even eggplant may help slow the movement of food through your stomach and small bowel, resulting in a prolonged feeling of fullness and fewer hunger cravings.
 (4)

 So the way to lose weight to reach an ideal BMI or goal weight before a Body Lift procedure, before Liposuction or before Abdominoplasty Surgery (Tummy Tuck) is: